mendix/docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 As always, make sure you look at the retrieves and commits performed in your loops, and try to minimize them wherever possible.

-## 6 Using Best Practice Bot
+## 6 Using MxAssist Best Practice Bot

-[Best Practice Bot](/refguide/mx-assist-performance-bot/) can help you find potential improvements to your app in general, including solving performance issues.
+[MxAssist Best Practice Bot](/refguide/mx-assist-performance-bot/) can help you find potential improvements to your app in general, including solving performance issues.
 It can be accessed via **View** > **Best Practice Bot**.

-For more information on performance best practices, see the [Performance Best Practices](/refguide/performance-best-practices/#performance-best-practices) section in *Recommendations from Best Practice Bot*.
+For more information on performance best practices, see the [Performance Best Practices](/refguide/performance-best-practices/#performance-best-practices) section in *Recommendations from MxAssist Best Practice Bot*.

 ## 7 Read More